-285 The mole fraction of CO2 (in air) in aluminum cylinders can increase with use (Langenfelds et al., 2005; Leuenberger et al., 2015; Schibig et al., 2018).
-Our experience suggests that X{CO2} is relatively stable over the useful life of a cylinder when used sparingly at flowrates ~0.3 L min-1 or lower, but can increase as the pressure drops below about 15% of the fill pressure.
+The mole fraction of CO2 (in air) in aluminum cylinders can increase with use (Langenfelds et al., 2005; Leuenberger et al., 2015; Schibig et al., 2018).
+Our experience suggests that Xco2 is relatively stable over the useful life of a cylinder when used sparingly at flowrates ~0.3 L min-1 or lower, but can increase as the pressure drops below about 15% of the fill pressure.
 However, it is worth noting that detecting small drift rates over decades is very difficult because it requires a stable reference with comparably low uncertainties.
-At the end of the 2015 measurement episode, all 15 primary standards contained at least 290 one third of the original gas, with pressures of at least 4.4 MPa (600 psi), and most contained more than 6 MPa.
+At the end of the 2015 measurement episode, all 15 primary standards contained at least one third of the original gas, with pressures of at least 4.4 MPa (600 psi), and most contained more than 6 MPa.

 Drift in the X2007 scale was assessed through repeated manometric measurement.
 Only AL47-103 (no longer in use) was found to be drifting.
 With the update to X2019, we applied corrections to the primary standards that were both a function of mole fraction and time.
 We therefore need to reassess the possibility of drift in the primary standards.
 We performed a weighted least squares linear fit to the mean mole fraction determined during each episode.
-Uncertainties were estimated by combining the manometer repeatability during each episode ($\sigma_i/\sqrt{N_i}$), where σ_i is the standard deviation of results within episode "i", and N_i is the number of measurements during that episode, with the relative uncertainty in the volume ratio and the average uncertainty associated with Xvirial_correction and Xloss_correction for each episode (0.02-0.04 ppm).
+Uncertainties were estimated by combining the manometer repeatability during each episode ($\sigma_i/\sqrt{N_i}$), where σ_i is the standard deviation of results within episode "i", and N_i is the number of measurements during that episode, with the relative uncertainty in the volume ratio and the average uncertainty associated with $X{virial_correction}$ and $X{loss_correction}$ for each episode (0.02-0.04 ppm).
 We lack sufficient information to fully evaluate the uncertainty in the volume ratio dating back to the earliest periods, so we assume that our current uncertainty assessment is valid for the entire record.
 We consider each episode independent since traceability to national standards for temperature and pressure was established prior to each episode, and do not include uncertainty components common to all episodes (which include components of the volume ratio uncertainty related to temperature gradients in the oven, and differences in volume ratio obtained using difference gases (N_2 , air, and argon)).
-We estimate the total uncertainty in the volume ratio to be 0.014% (see SM, section 2.3.4).
-Excluding components common to all episodes, we use 0.013% for uncertainty on the volume ratio in the drift assessment.
+We estimate the total uncertainty in the volume ratio to be 0.016% (see Supplemental Material).
+Excluding components common to all episodes, we use 0.012% for uncertainty on the volume ratio in the drift assessment.

 Drift rates, in ppm per decade, are summarized in Fig. 8 (see also Table S1).
 For primary standards with $X{CO2} > 530$ ppm, the manometric histories are too short to adequately assess drift.
-For those with X{CO2} in the range 250-520 ppm, all but three show positive drift, although none is significant at the 95% C.L.
-While some calculated drift rates are of order 0.05 ppm/decade, we are unable to detect drift rates less than ~ 0.08 ppm/decade owing mostly to the uncertainties associated with the volume ratio and reproducibility of the manometric measurements.
-The average drift rate among standards in the 350-450 ppm range is 0.02 ppm decade-1, which would have only a minor impact on the heart of the X2019 scale if drift rates shown in Fig. 8 were incorporated, except when making comparisons across decades.
+For those with X{CO2} in the range 250-520 ppm, all but two show positive drift, although none is significant at the 95% C.L.
+While some calculated drift rates are of order 0.05 ppm/decade, we are unable to detect drift rates less than 0.1 ppm/decade owing mostly to the uncertainty associated with the volume ratio and repeatability.
+The average drift rate among standards in the 350-450 ppm range is 0.019 ppm decade-1, which would have only a minor impact on the heart of the X2019 scale if drift rates shown in Fig. 8 were incorporated.
 Thus, while relative drift among cylinders can be observed over short time periods, as in Leuenberger et al. (2015) and Schibig et al. (2018), detecting long-term drift on an absolute basis is difficult.
-Still, drift in cylinders is typically small compared to the growth rate of atmospheric CO2 (\sim 2 ppm yr-1).
+Still, drift in cylinders is typically small compared to the growth rate of atmospheric CO_2 (~ 2 ppm yr-1).